 My friends always seem amazed at my memory and how I can recall dates, times, conversations, and all kinds of useless trivia.
-One of the reasons I believe I have such a good memory is because I am a photographer and my photographs provide a visual memory of a moment in time, a two-dimensional portal back to my past if you will, allowing me to re-live an event to my heart’s content.
+The typical question posited is: "How do you remember that stuff?"
+My reply is always along the lines of "A life well lived with passion and without fear is worth remembering!"
+Another reason for the recall is because I am a photographer and my photographs provide a visual memory of a moment in time, a two-dimensional portal back to my past if you will, allowing me to re-live an event to my heart’s content.
 The power of these memory triggers can be utterly profound at times.
 I seem to remember virtually every good photograph I have made.
 They bring back the year they were taken, what was going on in that period of my life, and where I was in terms of my growth as a man, a photographer, and my spirituality as a human being.

 Sometimes, when re-visiting relationships I have been lucky enough to have had with women I have loved, the images bring back more visceral emotions like touch, smell, and taste.
 At times the feelings wrought out can be both joyous and painful, but never anything less than wonderfully powerful; love gained; love lost, and the regrets of things not done in this life.
 I wouldn’t trade a photograph I have made for anything, but sometimes it is a double edged sword.